AlexeyMatveev686/office-js-api/Slide/ApiLayout/Methods/Copy.md

 ## Example

-This example creastes a copy of slide layout and apply it for other slide.
+This example creates a copy of slide layout and apply it for other slide.

 ```javascript
 builder.CreateFile("pptx");